Canadian fashion: Confederation Era (1840s to 1890s)

 Everyday fashion for women during the Confederation era was characterized by variety, ornamentation, and ever-changing styles.
-Dresses in the 1830s are notable for their width, voluminousness, and gigot-style sleeves.
+Dresses in the 1830s were notable for their width, voluminousness, and gigot-style sleeves.
 The 1850s saw the popularity of crinolines skirts and bell-shaped shirts.
-Over time, the fashionability of the perch at the back of the dress shifted to smoother lines, akin to an “hour-glass” shape by the end of the 19th century.
-Canadian middle-class women often had to modify their attire to sustain the changing trends.
+Over time, the fashionability of the perch at the back of the dress shifted to smoother lines, akin to an "hour-glass" shape by the end of the 19th century.
+Canadian middle-class women often had to modify their existing attire to sustain the changing trends.

 Formal dress for Canadian women was important during this era due to the popularity of costumed theatre, skating carnivals, and balls.
 Historical figures, such as Marie Antoinette, were popular costume inspirations, and great care was taken to achieve historical accuracy whilst keeping in line with contemporary fashion.
-The 1870s, for example, saw the popularity of the “princess-style dress”, which was sewn without a waistline and incorporated a white wig and regal velvet sleeve detail.
+The 1870s, for example, saw the popularity of the "princess-style dress", which was sewn without a waistline and incorporated a white wig and regal velvet sleeve detail.
 These events were typically themed to celebrate Canadian history or the British Empire, and had a function of disseminating educational themes of technological progress, art, and literature through local newspapers.

-Women’s outerwear had to adapt to the changing styles of dress.
+Women's outerwear had to adapt to the changing styles of dress.
 For example, with the 1850s crinoline trend, overcoats were exchanged for shawls.
 The paisley shawl, which were already in common use in Scotland and the British Raj, was particularly popular during this time.
 Hats and bonnets also became particularly popular in the 1880s and 90s, and millinery became a growing trade for women, separate from dressmaking.
 Materials such as ribbons, lace, flowers, feathers, and sometimes bird ornaments were artistically incorporated as hats came to be seen as increasingly stylish and not simply functional attire.

-Professional attire became increasingly prominent with Canada’s burgeoning middle class.
+Professional attire became increasingly prominent with Canada's burgeoning middle class.
 These clothes were required to be low-maintenance and perceived as respectable, as masculine fashions gradually shifted from the decorative styles of previous eras in favour of black suits.
 Though custom-made suits were worn by wealthy and prominent professionals, cheaper ready-made suits became more widely available and marketed through mail-order catalogues by companies like T. Eaton Co. and Dupuis Frères.
 Fur coats were common during the winter months, as seen in the distinctive designs of R.J.
 Devlin, who made beaver-fur greatcoats that were known to be particularly popular among members of the Ontario Legislative Assembly.